dip-proto/fastly.js/docs/goto.md

 2. **Clear Labels**: Use descriptive label names that clearly indicate the purpose of the labeled section.

-3. **Forward Jumps**: Prefer forward jumps (jumping to labels that appear later in the code) over backward jumps to avoid creating infinite loops.

-4. **Structured Flow**: Try to structure your code so that the flow is clear, even with `goto` statements.
+3. **Structured Flow**: Try to structure your code so that the flow is clear, even with `goto` statements.
 Use comments to explain the purpose of each jump.

-5. **Avoid Nested Labels**: Don't define labels inside conditional blocks or other control structures, as this can make the code harder to follow.
+4. **Keep Labels at the Top Level**: Labels inside conditional blocks or other control structures are not valid jump destinations; define them at the top level of the subroutine.

 ## Implementation Details

 The `goto` statement is implemented in the VCL compiler as follows:

 1. The parser recognizes `goto` statements and label declarations in the VCL code.
+2. When the VCL is loaded, every `goto` is validated: its label must exist in the same subroutine, at the top level, and after the `goto`.
+A missing label or a backward jump is a load-time error.
-2. During execution, when a `goto` statement is encountered, the compiler looks up the target label in a map of label names to statement indices.
-3. If the label is found, execution jumps to the statement immediately after the label.
+3. During execution, when a `goto` statement is encountered, execution jumps to the statement immediately after the label, skipping everything in between.
-4. If the label is not found, an error is logged, and execution continues with the next statement.

 ## Limitations

 1. Labels are only visible within the same subroutine.
 You cannot jump from one subroutine to another.
-2. Labels must be unique within a subroutine.
-3. The `goto` statement cannot be used to jump into or out of a conditional block or other control structure.
+2. Jumps are forward-only.
+A `goto` targeting an earlier label is rejected when the VCL is loaded, so loops cannot be built with `goto`.
+3. Only labels at the top level of a subroutine are valid destinations.
+A `goto` inside an `if`, `switch`, or nested block may jump out to a later top-level label, but it is not possible to jump into a block.
+4. Label names should be unique within a subroutine; Fastly.JS does not currently reject duplicates, and a duplicated label makes the jump destination ambiguous.

 ## Testing